robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which HTTP status code indicates that authentication is required?

-A) 400 Bad Request
+- A. 400 Bad Request
-B) 401 Unauthorized
+- B. 401 Unauthorized
-C) 403 Forbidden
+- C. 403 Forbidden
-D) 405 Method Not Allowed
+- D. 405 Method Not Allowed

 ### Back
 **Correct Answer**: B